 The Definitive Guide to Understand Stack vs Heap Memory Allocation

 Memory is a crucial resource while developing any software or application.
 Depending on the preconditions of the hardware, the input flow is designed in each software development strategy.
-On many occasions, developers manage memory manually by using optimal data structure formats.
-That is why understanding all implications about memory is essential.
+Developers often manage memory manually by using optimal data structure formats.
+That is why understanding all implications of memory is essential.
 So, in this tutorial, you will deal with Stack vs Heap memory allocation in C and C++.

 How Does a Program Work?